-Some days, I get a little closer to that feeling—of being connected, or embedded, like I’m part of it all again.
-Like I’m home.
+Some days, I get a little closer to that feeling—being connected, or embedded, like I’m part of it all again, like I’m home.

-Lately, I have gained some perspective on the feelings of my youth, and in particular, the feelings of unrest and discontent with the way things are.
+Lately, I’ve gained some perspective on the feelings of my youth, and in particular the feelings of unrest and discontent with the way things are.
 In my relentless inclination to view all things as connected, and to advocate for the connections among all life, I have considered something that has left me with great unease.
 I have entertained a thought that is as existentially distressing as it is emotionally evoking.
 It is the thought that the world we have created, what we so proudly call society, is a cage unto itself, comparable to a fish’s aquarium, a chicken’s coop, or a perimeter fence.
-It too is confining, and altogether withholding.
-The rules necessary to create order invariably create chaos, both within the individual and within the structures and institutions of society itself.
-Rip nature from the grips of our ancestors, and what results is modern human, a species plagued by diseases of the mental and social variety; by such ailments as depression, violence, and celebrity; or worse, apathy.
-Dangle nature before us like the proverbial carrot that it is, and we are left grasping for something that the rules no longer allow, but that our minds still yearn for (desperately).
+It too is confining and altogether withholding.
+The rules necessary to create order invariably create chaos, both within the individual and within the structures and institutions of the society itself.
+Rip nature from the grips of our ancestors, and what results is modern human, a species plagued by diseases of the mental and social variety; such ailments as depression, violence, and celebrity; or worse, apathy.
+Dangle nature before us like the proverbial carrot that it is, and we are left grasping for something that the rules no longer allow, but that our minds still yearn for.